 Mahaila Patterson-O’Brien is an emerging choreographer in Vancouver, BC.
 She holds a BFA (Hons.) in Dance from SFU School for the Contemporary Arts and studied at the School for Contemporary Dancers in Winnipeg, MB, and at The University of Winnipeg.
 During her time at SFU, she performed in works by Crystal Pite, Charlotte Boye-Christensen, Santa Aloi, Rob Kitsos and Katie DeVries among others.
 Patterson- O’Brien participated in Dance Victoria’s inaugural Summer Choreographic Lab in 2017 under the mentorship of Wen Wei Wang.
 Her choreography often revolves around abstract gestures and uses projections.

-Dance Victoria hosted its first Summer Choreographic Lab at Dance Victoria Studios in July 2017.
+Dance Victoria hosted its first Summer Choreographic Lab at Dance Victoria Studios in July 2017 and led by Wen Wei Wang.
 Following two weeks of intensive work and development, the public were invited to see the best work created by the choreographers and dancers.

-The 2017 Choreographic Lab choreographers were Ralph Escamillan, Angela Mousseau, and Mahaila Patterson-O’Brien.
+The 2017 Choreographic Lab choreographers were Ralph Escamillan (Vancouver), Angela Mousseau (Victoria), and Mahaila Patterson-O’Brien (Vancouver).

 The 2017 Choreographic Lab pre-professional dancers were Emily Faris and Seiji Suzuki (Victoria); Isak Enquist, Eowynn Huguet, Avery Smith and Matthew Wyllie (Vancouver); and two apprentices Pearl Edmunds and Luke Wilton (Victoria).